Josh Canham: Background and early career

+Canham was born in Peoria, Arizona, United States, to English parents.
+Canham's father, who also played rugby union in the 1980s, worked for the construction company Caterpillar.
+Because of his father's work, the Canham family moved to Switzerland and Singapore while Josh was still in his youth, before finally settling in Melbourne when he was 8-years-old.

+Growing up, Canham was active in basketball alongside rugby, playing as power forward and center due to his size.
+He was lured to play Australian rules football, living in the epicenter of the sport, however his distaste of his school's coaches at Brighton Grammar School, and his connection to rugby from his father led him to turn it down.

-Canham was born in Peoria, in the Midwestern American state of Illinois, in 2001.
-He began his junior rugby career with the Harlequin Rugby Club in Melbourne's eastern suburbs.
+His junior rugby career began with the Harlequin Rugby Club in Melbourne's eastern suburbs.
 Canham was educated at Brighton Grammar School, and was in the school's First XV for 2018 and was the schools First XV vice-captain in 2019.

+Josh is the brother of Australian Olympic rower Ben Canham.

 Career

 In mid-2020, Canham moved to Sydney to play for Eastwood in Sydney's Shute Shield club competition.
-After arriving on 18 July 2020 Canham underwent two weeks of self-isolation due to the COVID-19 pandemic before he began training.
+After arriving on 18 July 2020, Canham underwent two weeks of self-isolation due to the COVID-19 pandemic before he began training.
 In 2020 Canham had played for Eastwood's lower grades, before getting promoted to the senior team for 2021, with head coach Ben Batger stating in an interview, "I've got a few really good, young locks I'm quite excited about that played lower grades last year.
 Charlie Cale, Jack Lafolafo and Josh Canham are all 198 centimetres – so they'll be playing Super Rugby next year as there's no locks anywhere!
 But it's good to have some height coming through."
 Canham was called up in March to the first of two Australia U20 (Junior Wallabies) training camps for 2021, which took place on the Gold Coast, Queensland in preparation for the 2021 Oceania Rugby U20 Championship.
 Canham eventually made two appearances for Eastwood in the shortened Shute Shield season and was called-up to the second Australia U20 camp in May.
 In June 2021, Canham was named in the Australia U20 squad ahead of the 2021 Oceania Rugby U20 Championship.
 The team was based in the Gold Coast, Queensland until the start of the tournament in July, however the 2021 Oceania Rugby U20 Championship was subsequently cancelled due to impacts of the COVID-19 pandemic.
 Instead of returning to Sydney, where lockdown restrictions were in place, Canham chose to remain on the Gold Coast, receiving a release from Eastwood to join the local side: Bond University.
 Canham began playing for Bond University in July 2021, and made a total of three appearances for the club in Queensland's Hospital Cup competition.